Meta-analysis of mid-p-values: some new results based on the convex order: Main results

-Let $U$ denote a uniform random variable on the unit interval, with expectation operator $\E$, and let $\E_i$ denote expectation with respect to $\Prob_i$, $i=0,1$.
+This section summarises the main ideas and findings of the paper.
+Let $U$ denote a uniform random variable on the unit interval, with expectation operator $\E$, and let $\E_0$ denote expectation with respect to $\Prob_0$.
 Under the null hypothesis, it is well known, see e.g. \citet{casella2002statistical}, that $P$ dominates $U$ in the \emph{usual stochastic order}, denoted $P \geq_{st} U$.
 One way to write this is

 for any non-decreasing function $f$, whenever the expectations exist \citep{shaked07}.
 It is also well known, and in fact true by design, that $R$ is uniformly distributed under the null hypothesis, denoted $R =_{st} U$.
 On the other hand, it is not widely known that, under the null hypothesis, $Q$ is dominated by $U$ in the \emph{convex order}, denoted $Q \leq_{cx} U$.
 One way to write this is \citep[Chapter 3]{shaked07}